ProgramingGuy/Instagram-Following/README.md

-// # Instagram-Following
+# Instagram-
-// Generates a list of people not following back for Instagram for removal.
+Generates a list of people not following back for Instagram for removal.
-// Paste code into DEV console in chrome while logged into your account on your profile page, it'll run and log an array of users.
+Just paste code into DEV console in chrome while logged into your account on your profile page, it'll run and log an array of users.

------------- COPY CODE BELOW ------------

 <pre> <code>
 // Utility to get a cookie by name